Updated 4 September 2019

-To address recent changes in Oracle’s Java support model, Blackboard Learn is transitioning to adopt the latest version of OpenJDK as it’s released.
-Our new target for adopting Java 11 is 3700.7.0, which is scheduled for SaaS Continuous Delivery release into test on 16 July 2019 and into production on 8 August 2019.
-Dates may be adjusted, so confirm with the SaaS release schedule.
+To address recent changes in Oracle’s Java support model, Blackboard Learn is transitioning to adopt a more recent version of Java, Java 11 JDK.
+Our new target for adopting Java 11 is version 3800.0.0, which is scheduled for SaaS Continuous Delivery release into test on 15 October 2019 and into production on 7 November 2019.
+An additional release, 3700.11, has been added to the schedule for production release in October.
+Dates may be adjusted, so please confirm with the SaaS release schedule.

 As with prior Java version changes, it is generally expected that Building Blocks will continue to work as-is.
 However, Java 9 onwards has significant changes to library management and class reflection which has required numerous changes to the Learn application.
-In Technical Preview testing, clients and partners found issues with a portion of Building Blocks.
+In Technical Preview testing, clients and partners found issues with numerous Building Blocks.
 Not all Building Blocks have been affected, but the volume is significant enough that we encourage all clients and partners to test their Building Blocks for compatibility.
+We have started to track status on a number of common Building Blocks and are sharing this here on the community site.
+We will be updating this document about once a week through roughly the end of the year.

 For developers, partners, and institutions, testing Building Blocks for compatibility is highly recommended because libraries may have changed.
 For developers, recompiling Building Blocks using the updated Java libraries is also a best practice and should be performed for Java 11.
 Partners and clients can access early builds of Learn with Java 11 by requesting to join the Learn SaaS Technical Preview program.

 We previously announced this change to Java 11 to be part of Blackboard Learn release 3600.0, scheduled for April 2019.
-Later, we'd communicated a new target of June 2019.
+Later, we'd communicated a new target of June 2019 followed by September 2019, then October 2019.
 Based on the results of testing with Technical Preview participants and our partners, we concluded that Java 11 adoption should be delayed further.
-This update announces our new target for production to be in 3700.7.0 for SaaS Continuous Delivery.
+This update announces our new target for production to be in 3800.0.0 for SaaS Continuous Delivery.
 Java JDK is a set of common libraries on which the Learn application runs.

 Impact to Self- and Managed-Hosting deployments